aaronmams/jekyll-now/_posts/2017-08-18-I know you're all sick of my Charlottesville bullshit so this is definitely the last one.md

 # How stoked should we be that people are maybe rethinking thier decision to back Cheeto Jesus?

 I agree that there are plenty of people who chose Trump because they thought Hillary was worse and are now regretting that.
-I don't these were latent racists or horrible people...But let's think for a second about how the Trump campaign forced that choice on people.
+I don't think these were latent racists or horrible people...But let's think for a second about how the Trump campaign forced that choice on people.
 Hillary is not an extremist:

 * she doesn't favor a $15 minimum wage
 * she favored lower corporate taxes